Fasttrack-Azure/Course-Assessment/docs/index.md

 5. Integration with Azure Key Vault
 6. Integration with Azure Storage

-The proof of executions for this lab are requested to be uploaded to the lelow location: https://1drv.ms/u/s!AjKtnZen93C0nRWh0myuo4CTCqyH?e=haO08c
+The proof of executions for this lab are requested to be uploaded to the below location: https://1drv.ms/u/s!AjKtnZen93C0nRWh0myuo4CTCqyH?e=haO08c

 **Steps:**